loune/s3leveldown/README.md

 ## Sub folders

-You can create your Level DB in a subfolder in your S3 bucket, just use `my_bucket/sub_folder` when passing the location.
+You can create your Level DB in a sub-folder in your S3 bucket, just use `my_bucket/sub_folder` when passing the location.

 ## Performance considerations